 Boppy has also come out with a new Boppy Breastfeeding Pillow that one mom mentioned worked well for her.
-It’s similar to the My Brest friend except it does not have the back support.
+It’s similar to the My Brest friend except it does not have the back support piece.
 This new pillow also has two sides, one soft, one firm, giving you more options to find what works best for your baby.

 Feel free to share your favorite nursing pillow in the comments!
-I’d love to hear about your experience.
+I’d love to hear about your experience!

 Which is the best breastfeeding pillow for you?

 This can be a bit challenging with the Babies R Us stores closing :(.
-If money is a concern I’d recommend checking your local moms group to try to buy one second hand or even join a Buy Nothing group on Facebook for your neighborhood!
+If money is a concern I’d recommend checking your local mom’s group to try to buy one second hand or even join a Buy Nothing group on Facebook for your neighborhood!
 It never hurts to have options.

 But, if you have to choose one, I’d try the original boppy pillow to start, if nothing else you can use it for tummy time for your little one.